nisheed75/RoboND-Kinematics-Project/writeup.md

 ```
 R0_6 = R_ee
 ```
-R_ee is the homegenous RPY rotation between base and gripper link.
+R_ee is the homogenous RPY rotation between the base and gripper link.

-We then substitute the values we calculated for 𝜃1, 𝜃2, & 𝜃3 into the respective transformation matrices and pre-multiply boths sides by inverse of R0_3.
+We then substitute the values we calculated for 𝜃1, 𝜃2, & 𝜃3 into the respective transformation matrices and pre-multiply both sides by the inverse of R0_3.
 This gives us: <br>
 ```
 R3_6 = inv(R0_3) * R_ee
 ```

 ![archtan eq][image11]

 Inverting a matrix is complex and can be numerically unstable.
-To avoid this issue we use the principle that rotation matrices are orthogonal and the transpose is equal to it inverse.
+To avoid this issue, we use the principle that rotation matrices are orthogonal and the transpose is equal to it inverse.
 ![archtan eq][image12]

 The resultant matrix on the RHS (Right Hand Side of the equation) does not have any variables after substituting the joint angle values, and hence comparing LHS (Left Hand Side of the equation) with RHS will result in equations for theta 4 (𝜃4), theta5(𝜃5) and theta6 (𝜃6).